 - No Mushy Texture: We've added chickpea and oat flour to ensure a firm and meaty texture that won't turn mushy - a common turn-off for many kids.

-- Crunchy and Juicy: With a satisfyingly crunchy exterior and a firm but juicy interior, these meatballs are a sensory delight that kids will love.
+- Crunchy and Juicy: These meatballs have a satisfyingly crunchy exterior and a firm but juicy interior, making them a sensory delight that kids will love.

 - Sneaky Veggies: The hidden veggies inside these meatballs are a great way to boost your child's nutrient intake without them even realizing it!

-- Versatile: Try adding these meatballs to your child's favorite pasta sauce, dipping them in hummus, or even skewering them to make fun meatball swords!
+- Versatile: Try adding these meatballs to your child's favourite pasta sauce, dipping them in hummus, or even skewering them to make fun meatball swords!

 Remember, our job is to provide healthy options, but it's up to our little ones to decide to eat them.
 If you're looking for more tips on handling picky eaters, you can find more advice for tips for moms with picky eaters here!